-In this contract research project, RLI is examining the use of green hydrogen to replace existing diesel power supply for three exemplified mini-grids in Chile.
+In this contract research project, RLI has examined the use of green hydrogen to replace existing diesel power supply for three exemplified mini-grids in Chile.

 Mini-grids, sometimes called micro grids or island grids, are locally delineated and self-contained power grids that supply electricity to multiple homes or businesses.
 They can be supplied by various fossil and renewable energy sources, such as photovoltaic (PV) systems, wind turbines, hydroelectric plants, or diesel generators.
 To ensure supply stability, a mini-grid often also includes battery storage.

 Hydrogen as a storage option for excess electricity

 In so-called hybrid systems, mini-grids combine several types of power generation, such as combining diesel generators with PV plants or wind turbines.
 This is frequently done to counterbalance seasonal or weather-related fluctuations, as renewable energy is often not sufficient to provide power at all times of the day or year.
 Diesel then serves as a back-up to bridge the gap.
 In order to make a mini-grid 100 percent renewable, the diesel back-up needs to be replaced by either a different green power source or by a battery that can supply the grid when generation is low.
 One form of a battery – or energy storage – could be hydrogen.
 By electrolysis, surplus energy can be stored in form of hydrogen and oxygen.
 Hydrogen then can be used for electricity generation when renewable supply is low.
 In one of the specific cases in this project, oxygen may be supplied to fish farming.

 In this project, three different mini-grid sites in Chile were in focus.
 They are not connected to the national grid and used diesel as the main power source in the original scenario.
 RLI analyzed these mini-grids using the MVS tool to find out if hydrogen storage could be a viable solution to help replace diesel with renewable power sources.

 The three mini grids analyzed in this study: